GWan1234/luci-app-5gmodem/README.md

 - **Modem restart** — one-click soft radio restart `AT+CFUN=4,1` and modem reset `AT+CFUN=1,1`.
 - **SMS Inbox / Send**, **USSD** and **AT** tabs, each with a collapsible per-tab settings panel.
 Optional e-mail forwarding of incoming SMS and LED/notification support.
 - **Port auto-detect** — the AT port and network interface are detected automatically; can be set manually.
+- **USB sticks that have no AT ports** (Huawei HiLink and relatives) are supported too — see below.
+- **`5gtop`** — a terminal dashboard with the same data, for when you are on SSH and not in a browser.

 <img width="1978" height="1506" alt="Screenshot From 2026-07-14 08-43-48" src="https://github.com/user-attachments/assets/5f9f9a63-a3c9-44a1-8f0f-4625b20c90a5" />